chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

     This is a major upgrade!
     In this release, Elasticsearch will be migrated to OpenSearch.

-    Please make sure following things are taken care of
+    Before proceeding, please ensure:
-    1. You have scheduled downtime for the duration of the upgrade
+    1. You have scheduled downtime for the duration of the upgrade.
-    2. You have taken a backup by running the command: chef automate backup create
+    2. You have taken a backup by running the command: chef automate backup create.
-    3. /hab directory should have at least 5.9GB of free space.
-(Currently available space : 39.6GB)
+    3. The /hab/ directory should have at least 5.9GB of free space.
+(You have current available space : 39.6GB)

     You can always change the OpenSearch destination directory by using the flag:
       $ chef-automate upgrade run --major --os-dest-data-dir <path to new directory>